ULCSC/ULCSC.github.io/_posts/2025-02-26-Intermediate_Terminal_Commands.md

 I could include lines of documentation, but the best way to learn how to use these commands is to practice.

-## Issues
+## Issues / Feedback / Contributing

-If you see any issues or something wrong inside of this guide do not hesitate to message an executive so we can fix it.
+If you see any problems with these pages (incorrect information, misspelled words, incorrect formatting), please create an issue on the repo, or let one of the executives know.

+If you have an idea for a resource or page that could be useful, or you want to get involved with the club, please become a contributor!
+See more on that in the README.